 If your child is struggling to poop, potty training is going to be hard for them!

-Eliminate bananas, feed them prunes, make sure they are hydrated, etc. Theo and Margo both struggle with constipation, so they get chopped up prunes every morning while Josie gets raisins.
+Eliminate bananas, feed them prunes, ensure they are hydrated, etc. Theo and Margo both struggle with constipation, so they get chopped-up prunes every morning while Josie gets raisins.

 You want to make sure there are absolutely no issues with bowel movements when you begin potty training.

 If your child is struggling with constipation, read about our experience here –> Poop Issues in Children

 You may have a plan set in place to potty train.